-- Summer Enrollment Deadline - 15th January
+- Summer enrollment deadline: 15th January

-- Winter Enrollment Deadline -1st September
+- Winter enrollment deadline-1st September

 Progressive Liberal Government

-In other words, there are so many jobs available in Canada that the Government is looking to fill the labour gap by employing skilled foreign workers who want to move to Canada.
-In 2020, Canada aims to invite 341,000 foreigners and their loved ones to apply for permanent residence.
+In other words, there are so many jobs available in Canada that the Government is looking to fill the labor gap by employing skilled foreign workers who want to move to Canada.
+In 2023, Canada aims to invite 500,000 foreigners and their loved ones to apply for permanent residence.

 Canada is also known to be one of the most liberal and tolerant countries in the world.
 Canada was the fourth country globally to legalize same-sex marriage.
 It is also one of the most diverse countries with over 200 different languages spoken in Canada.

-8. Inclusive and Supportive Communities
+Inclusive and Supportive Communities

-The government has various immigrant programs such as The Newcomers Support Program, designed to help make integration into Canadian communities easier, offering advice on everything from insurance services, taxes, and mortgages to how to get a driving license, social insurance, and health care, and much more.
+The government has various immigrant programs such as The Newcomers Budget Guide, designed to help make integration into Canadian communities easier, offering advice on everything from insurance services, taxes, and mortgages to how to get a driving license, social insurance, health care and much more.